dyota257/wrestlingscoreboard/to-do.md

 ### Create tournament
 [ ] Create error screen for missing information
-[ ] Once finished doing the tournament setup, make a screen for "this tournament" [ ] Date format in tournament display
+[ ] Once finished doing the tournament setup, make a screen for "this tournament" [x] Date format in tournament displa

 ## misc